Frequently Asked Questions

 - My job failed and I see a message like "OOM Killed..." in the logs.
 What is this?

 - My job has been waiting for a long time.
-How can I see when will it be executed?
+How can I check when it will be executed?

 - I need to use Nextflow, but I don't have an internet connection on the clusters.
 What do I do?